A Labour Government’s Regulation of the UK Asset Management Sector: Evolution, Not Revolution

 This is a clear endorsement of the reforms proposed in the FCA’s asset management review (DP/23/2) to rationalise the post-Brexit regulatory framework by adopting a more coherent approach to achieve the regime’s objectives.

-However, while there are clear, noble intentions in focusing regulations on the best outcomes for UK investors, a reasonable industry observer, having seen the first 11 months of the Consumer Duty in operation, may have real concerns that this outcomes-focused approach to regulation may consume more, not less energy and resources for a firm to comply.
+However, while there are clear, noble intentions in focusing UK asset management regulation on the best outcomes for UK investors, a reasonable industry observer, having seen the first 11 months of the Consumer Duty in operation, may have real concerns that this outcomes-focused approach to regulation may consume more, not less energy and resources for a firm to comply.
 Therefore, industry engagement with the new government will be vital to ensure this approach achieves its stated ambitions of being “pro-innovation”.

 Further, the more eagle-eyed readers will notice that this “outcome-based” agenda is strongly aligned with the current direction for financial regulation articulated by the FCA in recent months.

 This alignment in agendas between the FCA and the new government is a marriage of intellectual consensus, stating that long-term success for the sector is built on a regulatory framework that builds market confidence by achieving better outcomes for UK investors.
-Therefore, one should not expect a grand change of direction from the current path, but rather a slower evolution to achieve this vision of outcome-focused regulation.
+Therefore, one should not expect a grand change of direction from the current path, but rather a slower evolution to achieve this vision of outcome-focused regulation for the UK asset management industry.

 Equivalence: The Blue and Yellow Elephant in the Room